-Security intelligence gathered from underground communities is a window into the motivations, methods, and tactics of threat actors, especially when this intelligence is correlated with information from the surface web, including technical feeds and indicators.
+Intelligence gathered from underground communities is a window into the motivations, methods, and tactics of threat actors, especially when this intelligence is correlated with information from the surface web, including technical feeds and indicators.

-The power of truly contextualized security intelligence is demonstrated by its ability to draw together data from a wide variety of sources and make connections between disparate pieces of information.
+The power of truly contextualized intelligence is demonstrated by its ability to draw together data from a wide variety of sources and make connections between disparate pieces of information.

-For example, the following contextual information might be used to turn news about a new malware variant into security intelligence:
+For example, the following contextual information might be used to turn news about a new malware variant into intelligence:

-- Evidence that threat actors are using this malware in \square the wild - Reports that exploit kits using the malware are avail- \square able for sale on the dark web - Confirmation that vulnerabilities targeted by the $\mathbf{\Lambda}$ exploit kits are present in your organization
+- \blacksquare Evidence that threat actors are using this malware in the wild - Reports that exploit kits using the malware are available for sale on the dark web - Confirmation that vulnerabilities targeted by the exploit kits are present in your organization

 Monitor the dark web and underground communities for direct mentions of your organization and assets.
 These mentions often indicate targeting or potential breaches.
 It's also important to monitor for mentions of your industry and other less specific terms that might point to your operations.
-Using security intelligence to assess risk in this way will give you greater confidence about your defenses and empower you to make better decisions.
+Using threat intelligence to assess risk in this way will give you greater confidence about your defenses and empower you to make better decisions.